MA Teaching English to Speakers of Other Languages (China)

 All teaching and learning is influenced by the context in which it occurs.
 The programme begins by considering the components of an educational context, from visible features of the classroom to the less visible but influential educational norms that affect teacher and learner roles and behaviours.

-You then explore current theoretical models of language acquisition, before building your understanding of models of oral and written language processing and their implications for different teaching and learning activities.
-You’ll use this knowledge to design, adapt and evaluate language learning tasks, and to think carefully about methods of assessment that will be appropriate for your working context
+You then explore current theoretical models of language acquisition, and consider the ways in which people learn, or acquire a second language.
+The course continues by deepening your understanding of learning and teaching integrated skills in TESOL, focusing explicitly on oral and written language processing and their implications for different teaching and learning activities.
+You’ll use this knowledge to design, adapt and evaluate language learning tasks, and to think carefully about methods of assessment that will be appropriate for your working context.

 At every stage of the course, you’ll develop your research skills and think about the relationship between research and TESOL practice.
-You’ll demonstrate this awareness when you complete your critical study – a small-scale research project related to your own interests in TESOL education.
+You’ll demonstrate this awareness when you complete your critical study: an intensive, small-scale, research project related to your own interests in TESOL education.

 In March of the year after you successfully complete the programme, you’ll receive a MA TESOL degree from the University of Leeds at a graduation ceremony in Guangzhou.